 - Open 24 hours

-Nothing says relaxation like fresh seafood, tropical cocktails, and panoramic views of the sunset.
+Nothing says relaxation like fresh seafood, tropical cocktails, and panoramic sunset views.
 Located on the dock-side pier, the Sol by the Sea restaurant is the perfect setting for a romantic dinner with some of the best sunset views in Florida.
 If you ask us, it is one of the best restaurants in Key Largo.

 Grab a seat by the open windows and enjoy mouth-watering dishes like seafood paella, tuna tartar, and even Cajun crab fries.
 Wash it down with a hand-crafted dragon fruit mojito or rum shack mai tai, and you have yourself a perfect evening!

 It would be a crime to leave Key Largo without enjoying at least one sunset dinner, so make sure you get yourself here for some gorgeous views.
-It really is the perfect way to end the day after a busy day visiting all of Key Largo attractions.
+It is the perfect way to end the day after a busy day visiting all of Key Largo’s attractions.

 - 97450 Overseas Hwy, Key Largo, FL 33037